raspberrypilearning/alien-language/en/step_1.md

 [Here is a link to the resources for this project -TODO-](http://rpf.io/project-name-go){:target="_blank"}.

-Use the link in the footer to access the GitHub repository for this project, which contains all resources (including an example finished project) in the 'en/resources' folder.
+You can use the link in the footer to access the GitHub repository for this project, which contains all of the resources for this project (including an example finished project) in the 'en/resources' folder.

 --- /collapse ---